artfurma/weather-pwa/README.md

 ## What's implemented

 The most recent version is on the `master` branch.
 It supports:
-- Storing previously selected cities in IndexedDB (localForage)
+- Storing previously selected cities via IndexedDB (localForage)
 - Caching the app-shell by the Angular Service Worker
 - Intercepting requests to the YAHOO!
 Weather API and caching the results for further offline usage
 - Displaying "Add to home button" popup on mobile devices